Ultimate Secrets of Shortcode Texting You Must Know

 Check out our in-depth comparison of dedicated vs shared shortcode texting.

-Since mobile short codes are designed to let you send a large volume of text messages at a time, that opens up plenty of possibilities for your texting campaigns.
+Since mobile short codes are designed to let you send a high volume of text messages at a time, that opens up plenty of possibilities for your texting campaigns.

 Whether you’re renting a shared short code or a dedicated one, you will need to meet TCPA and CTIA compliance regulations for your message.